 Bolgheri.

 Driving along the Strada del Chianti ( SS 222) you get a wonderful sense of what the Tuscan countryside is like.
 That large picking basket just seems to be waiting to be filled up and 2008 appears to be bountiful with good quality grapes throughout the region.
+Just look at those beautiful bunches of Sangiovese grapes.
+Lush, ripe and mature and oh so sweet.
+These were scheduled for picking the day after our visit to the vineyard.
+Click on the pic to get a better view.

 In my next posts I will be going into more details about some of the wineries we visited.
 All well known and all outstanding producers.
 Names like Ruffino, Cecchi and Ornelaia are recognized around the globe and we had the pleasure of visiting with them.
 Met an outstanding young winemaker in Bolgheri and was really impressed with his style of wine.
 I will be telling you more about Alessandro Dondi at the Castello di Bolgheri.

 Tuscany, one big happy vineyard and I am already looking forward to a return visit.
 We maybe going through some world wide financial crisis but I tell you Italian food and wines give me comfort and lifts my spirits.
 But then good food and wine tends to do that.
 I will leave you with a message captured in this picture taken outside St. Francis' Basilica in Assisi.
-Yes, we did get in
+Yes, we did get in some fantastic sightseeing and of course sampled local foods and wines.

 So Peace to you all, enjoy your wines and good things are bound to come your way.